Headline: Humans of HOA: Supporting the mission one truck at a time

 U.S. Army Staff Sgt.
 Luke Hibbler, Task Force Associator dispatch coordinator and Golf Company section leader, performs pre-movement vehicle inspection before driving at Camp Lemonnier, Djibouti, May 20, 2025.
-Efficient transportation enables troops, equipment, and supplies to move swiftly, keeping CJTF-HOA agile and mission focused.
+By checking both equipment and personnel readiness, Hibbler ensures his team is prepared for rapid mission deployment.
 (U.S. Army photo by Spc.
 Micheala Maldonado)

 |Date Taken: